 “No worries.
 Another yankee con job.”

 When you sit down and do the maths, there are not a lot of kaiju films that are particularly great.
 A handful of Godzilla films comfortably sit atop that title.
 Bong Joon-ho’s The Host also can lay a claim here, and naturally King Kong has held the title as one of the greatest for almost a hundred years.
-The two biggest reasons these films have done so well is due to two reasons: innovation, and meaning.
+The two biggest reasons these films have done so well are innovation, and meaning.
 A good kaiju film is trying to say something deeper than what is on the surface, and does so in ways that (hopefully) surprise you.
 And then there’s this film.

 Beneath Bangkok, a tunnel excavation for a subway expansion reveals a layer of stone impenetrably dense.
 Confused by this, the tunnel workers attempt to continue, and discover a collection of fossils unknown to any of them.
 Archaeologists Leena (Sara Legge) and her partner Tim (Dan Fraser) are called in to check it out.
 They discover that the shafts are now full of army and special forces people, but no manpower is enough to stop the powerful Garuda, whose slumber has now been disturbed…